TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 {{< todo >}}Verify the signal with an oscilloscope, something seems fishy{{< /todo >}}

 The PCB itself is quite simple although I took special care while routing the analog and digital parts to ensure that they didn't cross.
-The two ground planes are connected a connected at one point under the PCM5100A.
+The two ground planes are connected a connected at one point under the PCM5100A as specified in the datasheet.

 I also set a specific size limit to the PCB so that I could start 3d modeling as soon as possible:

 ![DAC 3D Render](images/pcbnew_2025-10-10_22-55-03_db6c8e0c-b597-4106-8443-9c52e056d361.png "DAC 3D Render")

 ### ADC
 The input side follows the same philosophy: keep the same ADC chip, but redesign the analog front-end for balanced operation.
 As said before, balanced inputs are essential to reject interference and ground noise.
 Since balanced inputs are in place, the next logical step was adding phantom power.
-While the new board doesn't feature any pre-amplifier to boost microphones and whatnot, I figured that adding phantom power couldn't hurt.
+While the new board doesn't feature any configurable pre-amplifier (you could technically change the gain of the amp) to boost microphones and whatnot, I figured that adding phantom power couldn't hurt.

 If I don't need it I can simply disable it, but if I want to use microphones I can simply use inline pre-amplifiers like the [Klark Teknik Mic Booster CT1](https://www.thomann.de/lu/klark_teknik_mic_booster_ct1.htm) which is a `compact dynamic microphone booster with high-quality preamps`.
 Super easy and pretty cheap!